superkerokero/naruhodo/README-ja.md

 ## Change-Log

 * 0.2.1
-  * Primitive coreference resolution for Japanese.
+  * Primitive coreference resolution for Japanese KSG.
 * 0.2.0
   * Major API change for multi-language support and parallel processing.
   * Parallel processing support for parsing using multiprocessing module.